aragon/hack/docs/os-ref.md

 	- Less than or equal (`Op.LTE`): evaluates to true if `args[param.id] <= param.value`.
 	- Return (`Op.RET`): evaluates to true if `args[param.id]` is greater than one.
 Used with `PARAM_VALUE_PARAM_ID`, it makes `args[param.id] = param.value`, so it returns the associated value of the parameter.

-While also representing an operation, when the argument ID is `LOGIC_OP_PARAM_ID` only the ops below are valid.
+While also representing an operation, when the argument ID is `LOGIC_OP_PARAM_ID` only the `Op`s below are valid.
 These operations use the parameter's value to point to other parameter indices in the parameter array.
-Any values are encoded as `uint32` numbers, left-shifted 32 bits to the left each (for example, an op that takes two inputs with a value of `0x00....0000000200000001` would have input 1, 1, and input 2, 2, refering to params at index 1 and 2).
-Here are the available logic ops:
+Any values are encoded as `uint32` numbers, each left-shifted 32 bits (for example, an `Op` that takes two inputs with a value of `0x00....0000000200000001` would have input 1, 1, and input 2, 2, refering to params at index 1 and 2).
+Here are the available logic `Op`s:
 - Not (`Op.NOT`): takes 1 parameter index and evaluates to the opposite of what the linked parameter evaluates to.
 - And (`Op.AND`): takes 2 parameter indices and evaluates to true if both evaluate to true.
 - Or (`Op.OR`): takes 2 parameter indices and evaluates to true if either evaluate to true.